stardot/beebem-windows/Src/README_WINDOWS.txt

 then Property Manager.
 In the Property Manager window, click to expand BeebEm\Release | Win32 and then double-click on BeebEm.user.

-This opens the BeebEm.user then set the following macros values:
+This opens the BeebEm.user properties.
+Select User Macros from the list in the left column, under Common Properties, then set the following macro
+values:

 * Set DXSDK_Dir to the path to the DirectX SDK, e.g: